Transitions in Dynamic Point Labeling: Simultaneous Transitions

+We start our investigation by analyzing the number of overlaps a simultaneous transition can have in the worst case.

-\begin{restatable}{theorem}{simultaneousTheorem} In \Transition{R M A} at most $6n$ overlaps can occur, where $n$ is the number of labels that must be moved, and all movements are performed at unit speed. \end{restatable} \begin{proof} Let $\sigma=1$ denote the side length of a label.
+\begin{theorem} In \Transition{R M A} at most $6n$ overlaps can occur, where $n$ is the number of labels that must be moved, and all movements are performed at unit speed. \end{theorem} \begin{proof} Let $\sigma=1$ denote the side length of a label.
 To show that the total number of overlaps is at most $6n$, we model the overlaps in a graph and consider the neighborhood of individual vertices.
 Let $G$ be a conflict-graph where each vertex $v_i$ corresponds to a label $l_i$.
 If two labels $l_i$ and $l_j$ overlap during the transition, we create an edge ($v_i$, $v_j$), i.e., each edge corresponds to an overlap.
 Observe that each edge is adjacent to at least one moving label since two stationary labels cannot overlap.
 We proceed by evaluating the maximum possible degree of a moving label $l$ and restrict ourselves to a $\sigma$-wide border around the bounding box of the movement area of $l$, that represents the area other labels must touch (before the transition) to overlap with $l$.
-We call this area the \emph{overlapping region} of $l$ and it is illustrated in Figure~\ref{fig:overlapping-region}.
+We call this area the \emph{overlapping region} of $l$ and it is illustrated in \cref{fig:overlapping-region}.
 Labels not intersecting the overlapping region of $l$ by construction cannot overlap with $l$.
 We proceed by considering the two possible types of movements for $l$.

-\ProofSubheader{Non-diagonal movement of $l$.} For a label~$l$ that performs a non-diagonal movement, the overlapping region is illustrated in Figure~\ref{fig:rma-non-diagonal-overlapping-region}.
+\proofsubparagraph{Non-Diagonal Movement of $\boldsymbol{l}$.} For a label~$l$ that performs a non-diagonal movement, the overlapping region is illustrated in \cref{fig:overlapping-region}a.
 The light-orange area in the overlapping region indicates that the start position of a label overlapping $l$ cannot lie solely in this area.
 If a labels starts in the area behind $l$, then such a label would never overlap with $l$, since labels move simultaneously.
 The start position of labels overlapping $l$ can neither overlap only the $\sigma \times \sigma$ tiles diagonally adjacent to the end position of $l$, as the end position of those labels would overlap the end position of $l$, for any movement that allows the labels to overlap~$l$.